 Slide number 34 was the photograph of Boali, captioned, “Boaji: Mutilated for her constancy.”
 The text that accompanied the photograph reads as follows:

 Amongst the mutilated was a woman named Boaji, who was so treated because she wished to remain faithful to her husband.
-You must understand that when the soldiers drive men into the forest for rubber, a sentry is left behind to ‘guard’ the women.
+You must understand that when the soldiers drive men into the forest for rubber, a sentry is left behind to “guard” the women.
 The women are at his mercy.
 In this case he asked the woman for food, but she had none.
 He therefore struck her down on the left side with the butt of his gun – you see the permanent deformity it left – then assaulted her; and cut off her foot to secure the valuable anklet she wore.
 When her husband protested a little later, he was cruelly beaten with a chicotte [whip] for his interference.

 In emphasizing Boali’s constancy and faithfulness to her husband, the Harrises not only attempted to portray this Congolese woman as properly moral by British standards; they refuted the stereotype of Africans as an essentially savage race possessed by unrestrained sexuality.
 They suggested that British women could find in Boali, despite her race and her nakedness, a woman worthy of compassionate empathy.
 Missionaries and humanitarians returned repeatedly to the claim that there was no difference between the fundamental humanity of blacks and whites, a point brought home by this example of a Congolese woman suffering atrocious violence for marital fidelity, which was a foundation of a moral, Christian home (although the nature of this marriage between unbaptized Congolese was never explicitly defined).
-Beyond this assertion of common moral ground, the Harrises blurred not only Boali’s original testimony that they had heard at Baringa, but also Alice Harris’s previous account of this testimony in 1905.
+Beyond this assertion of common moral ground, the Harrises blurred not only Boali’s original testimony that they had heard at Baringa but also Alice Harris’s previous account of this testimony in 1905.
 Following their initial emphasis on Boali’s constancy as a proper wife, they suggest that Boali was first attacked because she refused to give the sentry food, not sex, and that she was struck with a gun, not shot.
 The account is muddled, reflecting perhaps the Harrises’ hesitancy in writing for an unseen audience whose response they would not be able to measure and, if necessary, assuage.
-There is, furthermore, an addition to this narrative that does not appear in other accounts, but which completes the representation of moral Congolese gender roles.
+There is, furthermore, an addition to this narrative that does not appear in other accounts but which completes the representation of moral Congolese gender roles.
 There is the husband who reciprocates Boali’s faithfulness, and whose honor is marked with a whip.